-As soon as you decide on the date let everyone that you want to invite know, bear in mind that not everyone may be able to attend as they may already have plans for that day.
+As soon as you decide on the date let everyone that you want to invite know.
+Bear in mind that not everyone may be able to attend as they may already have plans for that day.

-I made my own sandwiches using croissants and crustless bread (and gluten free bread for me), filling them with egg and cress, cherry cola ham with red onion marmalade and the “Tea Party Must Have” – cucumber.
+I made my own sandwiches using croissants and crustless bread (and gluten free bread for me), filling them with egg and cress, cherry cola ham with red onion marmalade and the ‘Tea Party Must Have’ – cucumber.
 I also bought mini vol au vent cases and filled them with prawn marie rose but you could also use mini sausage rolls for another savoury bite.
 Although I have baked my own cakes and scones in the past I bought them this time around to save time.

-As its a tea party then the obvious choice would be tea but whether you want to stick to Tetley teabags or go for a loose tea that’s up to you (remember a tea strainer if you choose the loose version, tea with leaves swimming around will put people off) but don’t forget about the non-tea drinkers and provide coffee, juice or flavoured water.
+As its a tea party then the obvious choice would be tea but whether you want to stick to Tetley teabags or go for a loose tea that’s up to you (remember a tea strainer if you choose the loose version, tea with leaves swimming around will put people off).
+Don’t forget about the non-tea drinkers and provide coffee, juice or flavoured water.
 You could also provide a glass of Champagne or Prosecco for your guests on arrival or a mocktail for the non-drinkers.

 If you want to go the whole hog with the vintage theme then why not wear a pretty tea dress?
 Although we didn’t dress up for this tea party I have in the past and wore a floral tea dress and pearls.
 Makes a change from wearing jeans and a top.

-No matter how organised you are there may be an unexpected hiccup that means things don’t always go to plan but that doesn’t matter, shrug it off and just enjoy the time with your friends and have a laugh.
+No matter how organised you are there may be an unexpected hiccup that means things don’t always go to plan.
+It doesn’t matter, shrug it off and just enjoy the time with your friends and have a laugh.
 We had been chatting over the glasses of Champagne for longer than expected and the bread on my cucumber sandwiches had started to curl up and go hard 🙂 Some fresh slices of bread, spread of dairy free cream cheese and the cucumber sandwiches were back in business.